Ergodic Hysteresis of the Kerr black hole spectrum

 \textbf{\textit{Numerical Results and EP Cascade --}} In previous work \cite{PhysRevD.110.124064,PhysRevLett.133.261401}, we determined the existence of an EP in the QNM spectrum of massive scalar perturbations around near extremal Kerr black holes, which characterizes an accidental degeneracy between the fundamental mode and the first overtone.
 This EP also signals a transition where the fundamental mode changes from ZDM to DM as $M\mu$ increases.
 A natural question that follows is how unique this EP is and how general such transitions are.

 By exploring the parameter space in greater detail, we find a series of EPs that sheds light on these issues.
 Each EP is associated with the degeneracy of a pair of two subsequent overtones $(n,n+1)$ and has a corresponding geometric phase.
-We characterize each EP by the index $n$ of the lowest associated overtone, so that the corresponding critical parameter for the scalar mass and spin are denoted, respectively, by $(M\mu)^c_n$ and $(a/M)^c_n$.
+We label each EP by the index $n$ of the lowest associated overtone and denote the corresponding critical parameters by the superscript $c$, namely $(M\mu)^c_n$ and $(a/M)^c_n$.
 In Table \ref{tab:l1m1_critical}, we exhibit the first 14 EPs for $(\ell,m)=(1,1)$, which mix the $(n,n+1)$ pair of overtones up to $n=13$.

 To each EP there is a corresponding ZDM to DM transition, and a parametric plot of the various transitions can be seen in Fig.~\ref{fig:ImReomega}.
 The EPs form what we refer to as a \textit{degeneracy cascade}.
 The solid (red) lines, which spiral towards the extremal limit, correspond to DMs.
 On the other hand, the ZDM behavior is represented by the dashed (black) lines, which can be seen to converge to the asymptotic value $M\omega = m/2=1/2$ as the extremal limit is approached.
 Additionally, given the associated geometric phases, the two overtones related to a given EP can be transformed into each other if the system parameters are adiabatically varied along a sufficiently small curve around the EP, generalizing the hysteresis phenomenon first revealed in \cite{PhysRevLett.133.261401}.
 Note that each overtone $n$ may become degenerate with respect to its two neighboring modes ($n\pm 1$) and is, therefore, directly associated with two EPs.
 Since each EP marks a ZDM to DM transition, this implies the existence of a window $(M\mu)^c_{n+1}<M\mu<(M\mu)^c_n$ in which the $n$-th overtone is a DM for $a/M \rightarrow 1$ (i.e.~$r_+ \rightarrow r_-$), as illustrated in Fig.~\ref{fig:surfacebranching} for $n=3$.